morganjroberts/open-UST/docs/cable-preparation.md

 ![sheath-surface-treatment](img/cable-preparation/sheath-surface-treatment.png)

-## Sheath Copper Coating for Shield Termination (Plug End)
+## Copper Collar for Shield Termination (Plug End)

 1. Cut a rectangle of adhesive-backed copper foil using scissors.
-The length of the collar should be 30 mm.
+The final ength of the copper collar should be 30 mm.
-2. Wrap the copper foil around the plug end of the cable, and rub the seam.
+1. Wrap the copper foil around the sheath at the plug end of the cable, and rub the seam.
-3. Setup a soldering iron with a high temperature of 380 degC and a large-area tip.
+1. Setup a soldering iron with a temperature of 380 °C and a large-area tip.
-4. Apply solder to the copper foil seam.
+1. Apply solder to the copper foil seam.
-5. Use tweezers to untangle the copper braid.
+1. Use tweezers to untangle the copper braid.
-6. Form 4 twisted bundles of copper braid, equally spaced around the cable circumference.
+1. Form 4 twisted bundles of copper braid, equally spaced around the cable circumference.
-7. Bend one of the bundles so that its base touches the copper foil.
+1. Bend one of the bundles so that its base touches the copper foil.
-8. Pre-solder the base of a bundle.
+1. Pre-solder the base of a bundle.
-9. Cut the bundle so that it overlaps the copper foil by ~ 4 mm.
+1. Cut the bundle so that it overlaps the copper foil by ~4 mm.
-10. Solder the trimmed bundle to the copper foil.
+1. Solder the trimmed bundle to the copper foil.
 Keep heating time to a minimum to avoid melting the PVC cable sheath.
-11. Repeat this process for all four bundles.
+1. Repeat this process for all four bundles.

 ![copper-foil-coating](img/cable-preparation/copper-foil-coating.png)